What is Refinancing Risk?

 Conclusion

 Refinancing risk is a common phenomenon in banks and financial institutions.
 Banks regularly take this risk to fund long-term assets such as infrastructure projects, home loans, etc. This risk is managed by specialized functions known as the asset-liability management (ALM) department in every bank and Financial Institution.
-Despite the potential disadvantages this risk brings for the business, banks accept this risk because it is impossible to fund long-term assets with long-term liabilities.
+Despite the potential disadvantages this risk brings for the business, banks accept it because it is impossible to fund long-term assets with long-term liabilities.
 A sustainable solution lies in understanding the risk in detail and deciding how much to accept and how much to transfer or mitigate through better maturity profile mapping of short-term assets and long-term liabilities.

 Recommended Articles